EtienneMD/Alexa-Ecovacs/README.md

 # Alexa-Ecovacs
-Alexa skill to interact with your Ecovacs vaccum.
+Alexa skill to interact with your Ecovacs vacuum.

 # Commands
 The skill has the following features: